zonemaster/zonemaster/docs/public/specifications/tests/Address-TP/README.md

 These tests focuses on the Address specific test cases of the DNS tests.

-These documents uses the terminology defined in the [Master Test Plan].
+This document uses the terminology defined in the [Master Test Plan].

 [Master Test Plan]:             ../MasterTestPlan.md